aspose-slides/Aspose.Slides-API-References/content/php-java/english/aspose.slides/handlerepeatedspaces/_index.md

 ---

 ### AlternateSpacesToNbsp {#AlternateSpacesToNbsp}
-Converts sequences of two or more consecutive regular spaces by alternating between regular space characters and non-breaking space entities ({@code &nbsp;}).
+Converts sequences of two or more consecutive regular spaces by alternating between regular space characters and non-breaking space entities NBSP.
 The first space is always preserved as a regular space.

 ---

 ### MultipleSpacesToNbsp {#MultipleSpacesToNbsp}
-Converts sequences of two or more consecutive regular spaces by preserving the first space as a regular space character and replacing all subsequent spaces with non-breaking space entities ({@code &nbsp;}).
+Converts sequences of two or more consecutive regular spaces by preserving the first space as a regular space character and replacing all subsequent spaces with non-breaking space entities NBSP.

 ---